nbigaouette/hygeia/README.md

 _Hygeia_ is Python interpreter manager, built with ❤ in Rust.
 It's goal is to allow individual projects to specify which interpreter to use using a `.python-version` file.

-The previous project's name was _hygeia_.
+The previous project's name was _pycors_.

 Python packaging situation is painful. macOS comes with Python 2.7 which is coming close to being end-of-life.
 Additionally, it does not include `pip`, the package installer. `pip` was only included